 - Agriculture, forestry, fishing and hunting (11), specialty trade contractors (238), head offices (551114), private households (814), and public administration (91);

 - Enterprises from sectors 23, 48, 49, 53, 54, 56, 61, 62, 71, 72 and 81 with a revenue less than $100K;

 - Enterprises from sectors 21, 22, 31, 32, 33, 41, 44, 45, 51, 52 and 55 with a revenue less than $250K.

 The survey data will be collected using an electronic questionnaire.

-Cognitive testing of the questionnaire content was carried out in two phases in conjunction with the Questionnaire Design Resource Centre based at Statistics Canada in both official languages.
-The first round of testing concentrated on validating respondents' understanding of concepts, questions, terminology, the appropriateness of response categories and the availability of requested information.
-During the second round, the content was tested through one-on-one interviews with 18 potential respondents that took place in Gatineau, Montreal and Toronto.
-The resulting comments and analysis of these interviews led to further revision of the questionnaire to make the questions more relevant to respondents and easier to answer.
+Cognitive testing of the questionnaire content was carried in conjunction with the Questionnaire Design Resource Center based at Statistics Canada in both official languages.
+For the 2019 iteration, the entire questionnaire was tested through one-on-one interviews with potential respondents that took place in Gatineau, Montreal and Toronto.
+For the 2021 iteration, the revised content was tested through one-on-one telephone interviews with potential respondents.
+The resulting comments and analysis of these interviews led to revisions of the questionnaire to make the questions more relevant to respondents and easier to answer.